intermine/im-docs/docs/database/data-sources/custom/index.rst

 Global Additions File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you don't want to create an additions file for each of your mine's data sources, you can also create a "global" additions file.
-See :doc:`/data-model/overview` for details.
+See the "Global Additions File" section of :doc:`/database/database-building/model-merging/` for details on how to set this parameter.

 Properties
 ~~~~~~~~~~